 - 4.1 When you accept an offer of a place with us and complete registration, you are entering into a contract with us and agree to be bound by these terms and conditions (and any documents referred to in them). - 4.2 Where your offer of a place is conditional, your contract will not become binding on either of us until you meet all the conditions of your offer (even if we allow you to register and pay your tuition fees).
-This includes (but is not limited to) any requirements relating to visas or immigration requirements, disclosure and barring service checks, occupational health clearances or obtaining specific academic qualifications (as described in your offer letter) and completing the Registration process.

-4.3 If you accept an offer of a place, you can change your mind within 14 days.
-If you do change your mind, you can let us know either via UCAS (if you are an undergraduate applying via UCAS), by using the cancellation form available on our website, or by writing to us to let us know.
+This includes (but is not limited to) any requirements relating to visas or immigration requirements, disclosure and barring service checks, occupational health clearances or obtaining specific academic qualifications (as described in your offer letter) and completing the Registration process. - 4.3 If you accept an offer of a place, you can change your mind within 14 days.
+If you do change your mind, you can let us know either by using the cancellation form available on our website, or by writing to us to let us know.